dominique-mueller/simple-progress-webpack-plugin/README.md

 ]
 ```

-The following logging output formats are available:
+The following is a list of available logging output formats.
+While `compact` is the default format, `expanded` is recommended for CI usage.

 ### `minimal`

-The `minimal` logger prints everything into a single line, constantly updated during the build progress.
-This makes it look pretty similar
+The `minimal` logger prints everything into a single line, constantly updated during build.
+This makes it look pretty similar to what the
-to what the **[Angular CLI](https://github.com/angular/angular-cli)** outputs during build.
-So, this is the perfect logger for minimalists.
+**[Angular CLI](https://github.com/angular/angular-cli)** outputs during build.
+So, if you're a minimalist, this is probably the right
+logger for you!

-✔ CI ready
+✖ not CI ready

 *TODO: Screenshot*

 ### `compact`

-The `compact` logger is the default logger of this plugin.
-It shows each build step with further details (such as the sub-progress) while
+The `compact` logger is the default logger.
+It shows each build step with further details (such as the sub-progress and several sub-steps)
-still appearing rather compact.
+while still not taking up too much space (thus the name compact).

-✔ CI ready
+✖ not CI ready

 *TODO: Screenshot*

 ### `expanded`

-The `expanded` logger is pretty similar to the `compact` logger, yet does print every sub-step into its own separate line.
+The `expanded` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line.

-✖ not CI ready
+✔ CI ready

 *TODO: Screenshot*